| cmake | ||

 - CMake 3.16 or higher

-- A C++ compiler and standard library capable of supporting C++23
+- A C++ compiler and standard library capable of supporting C++23 and exceptions support

 Building